isomerpages/moe-evergreensec/_school-information/Students/Post Secondary Information.md

 Students may like to

-*   download the file [Progression.pdf](https://evergreensec.moe.edu.sg/wp-content/uploads/2018/10/Progression.pdf) or [Progression.ppt](https://evergreensec.moe.edu.sg/wp-content/uploads/2018/10/Progression.ppt) to find out more details about how to enter Polytechnic and the different types of programmes available
+*   download the file [Progression.pdf](/files/Post%20Secondary%20Information/Progression.pdf) to find out more details about how to enter Polytechnic and the different types of programmes available
 *   visit [http://www.polytechnic.edu.sg/pfp/](http://www.polytechnic.edu.sg/pfp/) for more information on PFP
 *   visit [http://www.ite.edu.sg/wps/portal/definitely-des/](http://www.ite.edu.sg/wps/portal/definitely-des/) for more information on DPP